BYODKM/nondestructive-reset.css/README.md

 }
 ```

+This is _Non_-destructive.
 You can opt-in or out of a per-element basis.

 ### Opt-in